Spartan-119/Spartan-119/README.md

 Pursuing a full-time role in data analysis and research.
 A proficient public speaker with interests lying in fields such as Machine Learning and Artificial Intelligence.

-🌱 I’m currently learning Deep learning, NLP, and Pen Testing
+🌱 I’m currently learning Deep learning, NLP, and Pen Testing (and HOLY CRAP, arent they tough!)

 💬 Ask me about Machine Learning, Linear regression, data structures & algo, and guitar-related-stuff.

+📫 How to reach me: https://www.linkedin.com/in/youwanttohirethisguy/ (on LinkedIn)

 <!--